RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

-## Samtools and read filtering with XXX parameter
+## Mapping and read filtering with endtoend parameter
 As I use `--no-mixed` the unpaired-mapped reads are already remove, so does not make sense to remove them again using -f 0x2 in samtools!
 Instead, let's use `-F 772` to exclude unmapped reads, secondary alignments (read that may map elsewhere), and reads failing quality checks.

 ```bash